 For anyone that doesn’t know Gunter Pauli: this book is the fundamental text on environmentalism from a scientific viewpoint available in more than 30 languages.
 Pauli is an economist who has dedicated his life to sustainability.
 He is at the forefront of different groups fighting for Green Jobs: environmental economists, are becoming quite sought after by businesses who need them to calculate the risk of various business practices for the environment from both an economic and a financial point of view.

 Pauli confronts the complex problem presented by the Economic, Environmental and Social crisis covering a multitude of potential solutions that can create jobs, culture and help the environment.
 The book contains a series of examples and fresh ideas for having a competition based economy which uses resources efficiently and has low carbon emissions.
-The writer manages to make a convincing argument for; biomimicry and a zero waste system without glorifying it or blowing it out of proportion.
+The writer manages to make a convincing argument for; biomimicry and a Zero Waste (translated "Zero Waste") is a philosophy and lifestyle that aims to reduce the amount of waste that is generated and sent to landfills or incinerators.
+The goal of...
+More system without glorifying it or blowing it out of proportion.

 An invaluable read if you want to understand the different ideas that led to the creation of the concept of a Circular Economy.